newresu/fit-tnt/README.md

 It was done primarily for curiosity.

-This version tests a new precondition (not in the paper) by default.
+This version uses a modified precondition (not in the paper).
 It seems to do better empirically.

-Use `preconditionTrick: false` to disable it.
+Use `preconditionTrick: false` to disable this (fallbacks to the one in the paper.)

 ## Install and Use